sourcery-ai-experiments/blog.nathanv.me/content/posts/python-type-hinting/index.md

 In this example, there are a lot of things going on.
 First, `typing.Union` with square brackets is how we specify that an argument may be any of the given types.
 Additionally, now the return type hint is `None` as the function doesn't return any values.
-While this isn't strictly necessary, as a lack of a `return` statement implies None, I like to add it to be more explicit.
 So what happens if we run `pyright`?

 ```bash
 > pyright temp.py